fxsih/NOVA/nova_context.md

 # NOVA Music Player App Context

 ## Project Overview
 NOVA is a modern Android music player app built with Jetpack Compose, following MVVM architecture and clean code principles.
 The app provides a rich user experience for managing and playing music.
+It now includes a backend service that integrates with YouTube Music for search and streaming capabilities.

 ## Technical Stack
 - **UI Framework**: Jetpack Compose